macduff/gkwelding.github.com/_posts/2013-07-08-jekyll-setup-basics-pt3.md

 ### Ruby

-As we discussed on a [earlier post](http://post), Ruby should not be installed using `apt-get` as the debian package is painfully old and just causes a lot of problems.
+As we discussed on a [earlier post]({{ page.previous.url }}) , Ruby should not be installed using `apt-get` as the debian package is painfully old and just causes a lot of problems.
 Before, we installed Ruby on our development machine in our `home` directory.
 This is not such a good plan when hosted on a server where different accounts need access to the same Ruby and gem set.
 So, we'll have to go after a different plan of attack.